How to drive safely after you turn 60

-Driving Tips for Older Motorists
+Driving Tips For Older Motorists

 These tips can help you stay safe on the roadways, especially at night:

-- Don't use your cell phone while driving.
+Don't use your cell phone while driving.
 This is a bad idea at any age.
 But older drivers particularly are slower to react to a driving emergency, even without the distraction of a cell phone.

-- Use extra caution at intersections.
-In a 2007 study, the IIHS found 40 percent of fatal collisions involving elderly motorists occurred at intersections.
+Use extra caution at intersections.
+According to research cited by the Insurance Institute for Highway Safety (IIHS), 40 percent of the fatal collisions of people 70 and older occur at intersections and involve other vehicles, compared with 23 percent of the crashes of drivers ages 35 to 54.
 The most common reason for these crashes was a failure to yield, especially when making a left turn.

-- Avoid driving on unfamiliar streets at night.
+Avoid driving on unfamiliar streets at night.
 The National Safety Council says traffic death rates are three times higher at night than during the day.
-As aging Baby Boomers continue to take to the roads at night in greater numbers than their parents the risk of fatal crashes is expected to increase substantially.
+As aging Baby Boomers continue to take to the roads at night — in greater numbers than their parents — the risk of fatal crashes is expected to increase substantially.

-Even if you wear eyeglasses that seem to work well, you may not be equipped for glare, hard-to-read signs and the other unique challenges of twilight and nighttime driving.
+Even if you wear eyeglasses that seem to work well, you may not be equipped for glare, fog, hard-to-read signs and the other unique challenges of twilight and nighttime driving.
 For these reasons, you should avoid routes with poor lighting, irregular twists and poor signage.

-- Assess your driving ability based on reactions of others.
+Assess your driving ability based on reactions of others.
 Honking horns, worried loved ones, warnings from police and blinding headlights suggest rethinking where and for how long you should drive.